Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-pandas.md

 df['Count'].sum()
 ```

 There is more — much more — that could be said about DataFrames.
 But the best way to learn a new library is to use it.
-Let's put Pandas to work solving a few problems.
+Let's put Pandas to work solving a problem using a real dataset.